jack-willturner/deep-compression/README.md

 python prune.py --model='resnet34' --checkpoint='resnet34'
 ```

+## Bring your own models
+In order to add a new model family to the repository you basically just need to do two things:
+1. Swap out the convolutional layers to use the `ConvBNReLU` class
+2. Define a `get_prunable_layers` method which returns all the instances of `ConvBNReLU` which you want to be prunable

 ## Summary

 Given a family of ResNets, we can construct a Pareto frontier of the tradeoff between accuracy and number of parameters: